lidofinance/lido-council-daemon/README.md

 ...
 ```

-The private key can be omitted, in which case a random key will be generated and the daemon will run in test mode.
-But in production it is required.

-The account balance should have some ETH to send transactions.
-In regular mode, the daemon does not spend any funds.
-The transaction will be sent only if a potential attack is detected.
-1 ETH is enough.
+In production, the private key is required.
+If omitted, a random key will be generated, and the daemon will run in test mode.
+Ensure the account balance has enough ETH to send transactions.
+The daemon does not spend funds in regular mode, and transactions are sent only if a potential attack is detected.
+1 ETH is sufficient.

-### Keys-api configuration
+### Keys-API Configuration
-Now we use the Keys-API to download the keys.
-Below you can see a sample configuration for the Keys-API:

 ```env
 # Keys API
 KEYS_API_PORT=3001